This is the multi-page printable view of this section. Click here to print.

 2. Click the Block Storage menu.
 Go to the Block Storage List page.

-3. Block Storage List On the page, click the resource to create a snapshot.
-Block Storage Details Go to the page.
+3. On the Block Storage List page, click the resource for which you want to create a snapshot.
+You will be taken to the Block Storage Details page.

 4. Click the Create Snapshot button.
 The Create Snapshot popup window opens.

-5. Enter Snapshot Name and Description, then click the Confirm button.
-It creates a snapshot of the current point in time.
+5. Enter the Snapshot name and description, then click the Confirm button.
+This creates a snapshot of the current point in time.

-6. Snapshot List Click the button.
-Block Storage Snapshot List Navigate to the page.
+6. Click the Snapshot List button.
+You will be taken to the Block Storage Snapshot List page.

 7. Check the generated snapshot.